-289. As specified above, banks are required to assume that the residual maturity of their assets and liability equals the contractual date on which the Margin or the Ref Rate component of the asset/liability is repriced.
+- 305. As specified above, banks are required to assume that the residual maturity of their assets and liability equals the contractual date on which the Margin or the Ref Rate component of the asset/liability is repriced.
 No additional behavioural assumption should be taken into account.
-Against this background:

-- Banks are requested to assume that their sight deposits reprice immediately.
+Against this background: - Banks are requested to assume that their sight deposits reprice immediately.
 Their assumed maturity period is 0.
-As a result, they should always be considered as a maturing position, regardless of the length of the time interval, and the average point of maturing should be 0; - In the case of term deposits, the actual term should be used as original maturity; - Debt liabilities that are callable by the bank's counterparty prior to their overall maturity are expected to be exercised on the first possible call date; - Concerning loans, each repayment shall be treated as an individual maturing product, and shall be reported in the maturity schedule on its expected repayment date and then repriced with similar financial instruments in terms of type, credit quality at the time of repricing and original time to re-price (both ref rate and margin), in line with the static balance sheet assumption; - No difference in average volumes between baseline and adverse scenario is expected. - 290.
-Banks are requested to report their existing, maturing and new positions as average volume over the relevant time interval. - 291.
-For the sake of simplicity, banks are required to assume that the volume of non-performing exposures is proportionally distributed across existing, maturing and new positions, and between fixed rate and floating rate positions.
-Non-performing events are assumed to take place at the beginning of each time interval. - 292.
+As a result, they should always be considered as a maturing position, regardless of the length of the time interval, and the average point of maturing should be 0.

+- In the case of term deposits, the actual term should be used as original maturity. - Debt liabilities that are callable by the bank's counterparty prior to their overall maturity are expected to be exercised on the first possible call date. - Concerning loans, each repayment shall be treated as an individual maturing product, and shall be reported in the maturity schedule on its expected repayment date and then repriced with similar financial instruments in terms of type, credit quality at the time of repricing and original time to reprice (both Ref Rate and margin), in line with the static balance sheet assumption. - No difference in average volumes between baseline and adverse scenario is expected. - 306.
+Banks are requested to report their existing, maturing and new positions as average volume over the relevant time interval. - 307.
+For the sake of simplicity, banks are required to assume that the volume of nonperforming exposures is proportionally distributed across existing, maturing and new positions, and between fixed rate and floating rate positions.
+Non-performing events are assumed to take place at the beginning of each time interval. - 308.
 Instruments with embedded options should reflect the impact of the option in the reference rate component.
-Upon maturity, it is assumed that the instrument will be replaced with the same instrument with no embedded option. - 293.
-Banks will be provided with templates that automatically determine the amount of existing, maturing and new positions, for each instrument and time interval (see Box 19), under the assumptions that: - The replacement of maturing positions related both to the Ref Rate and the Margin for all years is based on the average point of maturing; - The rounding of original maturity to the nearest integer above its current value (e.g. 2.4 years original maturity is rounded up to 3 years).
-14
+Upon maturity, it is assumed that the instrument will be replaced with the same instrument with no embedded option, which should be removed with the exception of legally binding embedded options. - 309.
+Banks will be provided with templates that automatically determine the amount of existing, maturing and new positions, for each instrument and time interval (see Box 21), under the assumptions that: - The replacement of maturing positions related both to the Ref Rate and the Margin for all years is based on the average point of maturing; - The rounding of original maturity to the nearest integer above its current value (e.g. 2.4 years original maturity is rounded up to 3 years).

-&lt;sup>14 In exceptional circumstances, when the rounding assumption leads to significant differences between the NII projected relying on the volume formulas encompassed in the template and the NII projected relying on the real payment schedule, banks are allowed to relax this rounding assumption for assets and liabilities with original maturity
+&lt;sup>19 In exceptional circumstances, when the rounding assumption leads to significant differences between the NII projected relying on the volume formulas encompassed in the template and the NII projected relying on the real payment schedule, banks are allowed to relax this rounding assumption for assets and liabilities with original maturity <2Y.
+These deviations would have to be documented by the bank and will be thoroughly reviewed by the competent authorities.

-Box 19: Calculation of volumes - Illustration
+Box 21: Calculation of volumes - Illustration